Claremont Graduate University: Location and buildings

-The CGU Art Building is home to two galleries, The East Gallery and the Peggy Phelps Gallery.
-During the semester the galleries feature work by current MFA students as well as special exhibits curated by professors, featuring the work of local artists.
-The art building has an independent studio space for each student measuring 22 by 12 feet.
-Once a year, the art building and all of the studios are opened to the public in an event called "Open Studios."
+The CGU Art Building was previously home to two galleries, The East Gallery and the Peggy Phelps Gallery.
+This building was sold to Scripps College in 2024.

-Notable places on campus

 Paul Gray PC Museum

 The Paul Gray PC Museum is a computer museum at Claremont Graduate University.
 It is named in honor of the late Paul Gray, a former professor at the university who founded CGU's information sciences program, and is located in the Center for Information Systems and Technology.
 As of 12 November 2005, the museum is showing the "Best PCs Ever", based on the article "The 25 Greatest PCs of All Time" published by PC World.

 The Kingsley & Kate Tufts Poetry Awards

 Claremont Graduate University is home to the Kinglsey Tufts Poetry Award.
 The Award is presented annually for a work by an emerging poet.
 The $100,000 award was established in 1992 by Kate Tufts to honor her late husband, poet and writer Kingsley Tufts.
 It is the largest monetary prize in the nation for a mid-career poet.
 A year later, the $10,000 Kate Tufts Discovery Award was established to recognize a poet of promise.